top of page

 MSW, LCSW

-I am the owner and founder of Phoenix Psychotherapy.
 I attended Monmouth University for both my Bachelor’s and Master’s Degrees in Social Work with a specialization in Clinical Practice with Children and Families.
 I am a Licensed Clinical Social Worker in the state of New Jersey.
-I specialize in working with children, adolescents, teens, and young adults who have various concerns ranging from anxiety, school refusal, depression, Autism Spectrum Disorder, OCD, behaviors, and social skills concerns.
-I also have experience working with parents who wish to advance their skills in managing their child’s behavior.
+I have been working in private practice for seven years and founded Phoenix Psychotherapy four years ago.
+I specialize in working with children, teens, and young adults who have various concerns ranging from anxiety, school refusal, depression, Autism Spectrum Disorder, OCD, behaviors, and social skills concerns.
+I also have experience working with parents to address their children's behaviors, to provide a supportive environment for their children, and to adapt their parenting skills to best suit their children's individual needs.

-I frequently use Cognitive Behavioral Therapy and mindfulness in my work, but I use an adaptive approach to fit my client's needs.
+I use an adaptive approach to fit my client's needs, which frequently consists of components of Cognitive Behavioral Therapy and Dialectical Behavior Therapy.
+I am a Certified Mental Health Integrative Medicine Provider; I am passionate about integrating mental and physical health through nutrition, exercise/movement, and other holistic approaches.
 A large part of my work with clients consists of empowering them to set boundaries in their relationships, to find their inner strength, to establish a strong sense of self-esteem, and to discover what it is in life that brings their heart joy.
 As my client, I will help you “find your fire”.
 This means uncovering and learning to love your true, authentic self.

 Samantha Hammond